 Farmers MUST have an account setup on a sensor_data service in order to authenticate and access API endpoints.
 The service implementor is responsible for the creation of accounts; it is not covered in the service template specifications.

-Unless specifically documented in the OpenAPI specifications, all operation must include credentials in form of Bearer authentication (also called token authentication).
+Unless specifically documented in the OpenAPI specifications, all operations must include credentials in form of Bearer authentication (also called token authentication).
 Clients can obtain an access token on behalf of their user from the service's authorization server (see ATLAS service pairing).

 Some of the information held by sensor_data services are considered to be sensitive from a GDPR perspective.
 The service's authorization server MUST request the client's end-user consent at service pairing time in order to deliver an access token.